Monday, 26 September 2011

 Mary Ann Johnson Housing Co-operative needs money to grow – your donations or loans can support a radical, sustainable community-based project!

-For over a year now, we have also been managing a property we do not own but that houses the rest of us.
-Our aim now is to buy another property to provide secure housing for all our members, and a sustainable base and resource for community activism and work for social change.
-To make this happen, we need to raise about £250 000 in the form of loanstock investments or donations.
+Mary Ann Johnson housing co-op currently owns two properties in Tottenham, home to five of our members as well as a thriving office which is used by local community groups.
+Our aim now is to buy another property to provide secure housing for our last insecurely housed member.
+To make this happen, we need to raise about £50,000 in the form of loanstock investments or donations.
 We are therefore appealing to all those able to contribute towards sustainable housing, the co-operative ethos and a better society, to help our radical project to grow!

 Establishing affordable co-operative housing in London poses unique challenges due to inflated property prices.
 However, our co-op members have long-standing connections to this area of north London, and a long history of involvement in residents’ groups, and community projects and campaigns.
 We have made a promising start with our first house and want to extend this further to show that the principles of a better society, such as tenants having control over their housing, can be established even in the most challenging conditions.